Day 1: Arrival

 After a break for lunch, you explore Kasuga Taisha , which is most celebrated shrine in Nara.
 This shrine is famous for its lanterns, are donated by worshipers.
 Hundreds of bronze lanterns are hanging from the buildings, while as many stone lanterns line its approaches.
 Here you also find the Kasuga Taisha Shinen Manyo Botanical Garden that boasts about 250 kinds of plants described in the Manyoshu, Japan's oldest collection of poems which dates to the Nara Period, when Nara was the capital from 710 to 784.

-After the tour, you take a train to Osaka.
+After the tour, you take a Kyoto - Osaka train and continue your adventure.

 Day 7: Arrival